-- The flow was halted over both falls on March 30th 1848 due to an ice jam in the upper river
+- The flow was halted over both the Horseshoe and American Falls on March 30th 1848 due to an ice jam in the upper river

-- Part of the movie Superman II was filmed in the Falls
+- Part of the movie Superman II was filmed in Niagara Falls

 - 20% of the worlds freshwater lies in the Great Lakes and most flows over Niagara Falls